geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Got it.
 So you think the kernel is actually accessing memory out of bounds?
 I think, yeah.

 ##### **Nimlgen** [[00:20:17](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1217)]
-Because actually, Hooved got a DRAM beam.
+Because actually, Hooved got a DRAM BEAM.
 So I think in his case, it's definitely the bad kernel.

 ##### **Geohot** [[00:20:28](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1228)]
 We got to detect that and save the kernel.
 And then run SuperZ3 on that.